core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 After successful processing of EDHOC message_3, both peers agree on a cryptographic secret that can be used to derive further security material, and especially to establish an OSCORE Security Context {{RFC8613}}.
 The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g., in deployments where no protected application message is sent from the Responder to the Initiator.

 {{Section A.2 of I-D.ietf-lake-edhoc}} specifies how to transfer EDHOC over CoAP.
-That is, the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
+That is, the EDHOC data (i.e., the EDHOC message possibly with a prepended connection identifier) are transported in the payload of CoAP requests and responses.
 The default, forward message flow of EDHOC consists in the CoAP client acting as Initiator and the CoAP server acting as Responder.
 Alternatively, the two roles can be reversed, as per the reverse message flow of EDHOC.
 In the rest of this document, EDHOC messages are considered to be transferred over CoAP.

 {{fig-non-combined}} shows a CoAP client and a CoAP server running EDHOC as Initiator and Responder, respectively.
 That is, the client sends a POST request to a reserved *EDHOC resource* at the server, by default at the Uri-Path "/.well-known/edhoc".
 The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
 The Content-Format of the request can be set to application/cid-edhoc+cbor-seq.